N10 (South Africa): Northern Cape

 The N10 begins at Nakop in the Northern Cape, on the border with Namibia.
-On the Namibian side the road is known as the B3 Road.
+On the Namibian side the road is known as the B3 road and the border settlement is known as Ariamsvlei.
 It begins by running east for 130 km to the city of Upington.
 After its intersection with the R360 (which provides a shorter and faster route south into Upington Central), the N10 continues eastwards up to the Upington Airport entrance (a t-junction), where it turns south and enters the Upington City Centre to meet the R360 again.
 At the Brug Street junction, the N10 meets the N14 and they are concurrent on Brug Street south-eastwards.
 At the junction with Scott Street, the N14 turns eastwards while the N10 turns southwards to cross the Orange River.

-From Upington, the N10 follows the Orange River for 114 km east-south-east, through Grootdrink, to the town of Groblershoop, where it meets the western end of the N8 National Route from Kimberley.
+From Upington, the N10 follows the Orange River for 114 km east-south-east, through Grootdrink, to the town of Groblershoop, where it meets the western end of the N8 national route from Kimberley.
 From the N8 junction, the N10 continues following the Orange River south-east for 133 km, through Marydale, to the town of Prieska.

 From Prieska, the N10 continues south-east for 126 kilometres to Britstown, where it meets the N12 national route.
 The N10 and N12 routes are one road southwards for 3 km before the N10 becomes its own road south-eastwards just north of the Britstown city centre.
-The N10 proceeds eastwards for 43 km to bypass the town of De Aar, where it meets the R48 road.
+The N10 proceeds eastwards for 43 km to bypass the town of De Aar, where it meets the southern terminus of the R48 road.
 From De Aar, the N10 continues south-east for 59 km to reach the town of Hanover, where it meets the N1 national route.
 The N10 continues east-south-east for 62 km to enter the Eastern Cape and meet the N9 national route south of Noupoort.